 - Go to Student Accounts in 77 Mac, 102, and let them know you would like to use a Music Department instrument locker.
 Hours: 8:00 AM - noon, and 1:00 - 4:00, Monday - Friday.

-- Student Accounts will collect the one-time, fully-refundable, $30 deposit (in cash), and will give you a receipt.
+- Student Accounts will collect the one-time, fully-refundable, $30 deposit (paid in cash or check), and will give you a receipt.

-- Bring the receipt to the Music Department office in M201, and you will be assigned a locker.
+- Bring the receipt to the Music Department office (M201), and you will be assigned a locker.

 Lockers are assigned beginning the first day of classes.
 During Orientation, first-year students will need to keep their instruments in their dorm rooms.